StackStorm-Exchange/stackstorm-vsphere/README.md

   passwd:
 ```

+For an example, please see the `vsphere.yaml.example` file.
+Do not forget to run `st2ctl reload --register-configs` after you make changes to your `configs/vsphere.yaml` file!

 Please Note Configuration validation will raise an exception if config.yaml contains 'vsphere' but no defined endpoints.

 # Sensors